High school students prepare for and take the following exams:

 - Advanced Placement (AP)

 The College Board has designated all AP courses as college level courses in high school.
 Students who take an AP class at ICS must take the AP test in that subject in May of that school year.
-These three-hour, subject-specific test are graded on a scale of 1 to 5.
+These three-hour, subject-specific tests are graded on a scale of 1 to 5.
 The AP Program is recognized by universities in more than 50 countries worldwide.
 Successful completion of AP courses provides students with the opportunity to earn credits for college and direct entry on to first degrees.

 - ISA (International Schools’ Assessment)